Bespoke Therapy Personalised to You.

 "a marker of quality and high standards.
 When consulting an APS Member the public can be assured they are working with a reliable and dependable practitioner".

 Dr Gill is experienced in supporting people with various psychological presentations in diverse clinical and mental health settings for over 20 years.
-She works with Adults, individually and in groups, experiencing moderate to severe through to chronic and more complex mental health and psycho-social needs.
+She works with Adults, individually and in groups, experiencing mild, moderate and severe difficulties through to chronic and more complex mental health and psycho-social needs.

 She has worked in an array of Public and Private Practices, including a GP Surgery, and various Residential Care Homes and Hospitals for Adults, Children and Adolescents, including A 'Looked After' Children's Home, a London University, NHS Psychiatric Inpatient Facilities, and Specialist Outpatient Neuropsychology, Eating Disorder, Learning Disability, Older Adult, Dementia, Stroke, Forensic and HIV Services.
-She has vast experience in working as a General Psychologist with diverse mental health and psychosocial difficulties ranging from anxiety, depression and PTSD through to personality, emotion dysregulation, neuro-diverse developmental and impulse disorders, as well as relational and cultural stress.
+She has vast experience in working as a General Psychologist with diverse skills in helping to manage various difficulties ranging from anxiety, depression and PTSD through to personality, emotion dysregulation, neuro-diverse or developmental and impulse disorders, as well as relational and cultural stress.

 With a belief in accessibility and convenience in therapy, Dr Gill offers Telepsychology to adults across Australia's remote landscape.
-Such an approach is now considered a quality-approved standard of care, by the American Psychological Society and the Australian Medical Board, given substantial evidence showing it to be as effective as in-person treatment for many mental health conditions, indicative of improved therapeutic relations and outcomes.
+Telepsychology is is now considered a quality-approved standard of care, by the American Psychological Society and the Australian Medical Board, given substantial evidence showing it to be as effective as in-person treatment for many mental health conditions, indicative of improved therapeutic relations and outcomes.

 An Integrative, Authentic and Attachment-aware Framework of Healing

 This perspective is informed by Dr Gill's own journey of professional reflexivity and personal change, including her own dedicated engagement in personal psychotherapy through which she has developed deep insights, a quality for sensitivity and understanding in effecting intrinsic empowerment.
-As such she can offer nuanced layers of understanding, authenticity and warmth in therapy.
-Dr Gill has also conducted Doctoral level Psychological Research in Oxford, London and Northern England Universities as well as having a background in Scientific experimental research, including gene therapy.
+As such she can offer nuanced layers of understanding, authenticity and sensitivity in therapy.
+Dr Gill has also conducted Doctoral level Psychological Research in Oxford and London Universities, as well as having a background in Scientific experimental research, including Publications in Gene Therapy from Northern England Universities.

-Dr Gill was trained to a Doctoral level in an Integrative Psychotherapy approach which tends to both these organic and rigorous aspects of therapy by placing the therapeutic relationship at the centre of an Evidence-Based Cognitive Behavioural Therapy (CBT) framework underpinned by fundamentally holistic and integral interpersonal principles of psychotherapy traditions of process, as required, drawing from psychodynamic, transpersonal, existential and humanistic as well as contemporary third and fourth wave cognitive and behavioural orientations, including but not limited to schema, dialectical, motivational, exposure, meta-cognitive, mindful, acceptance and commitment, as well as emotion, strengths, trauma-informed, culturally sensitive, solution, somatic and compassion-focused principles of therapy.
+Dr Gill was trained to an advanced Professional Doctoral level in Counselling Psychology, within an Integrative Psychotherapy approach which tends to both these organic (personal) and rigorous (scientific) aspects of therapy by placing the therapeutic relationship at the centre of an Evidence-Based Cognitive Behavioural Therapy (CBT) framework.
+Her approach to CBT is underpinned by fundamentally holistic and integral interpersonal principles of psychotherapy traditions of process, as required, drawing from person-centred, psychodynamic, transpersonal, existential as well as contemporary third and fourth wave cognitive and behavioural orientations, including but not limited to schema, dialectical, motivational, exposure, meta-cognitive, mindful, acceptance and commitment, as well as emotion, strengths, trauma-informed, culturally sensitive, solution, somatic and compassion-focused principles of therapy.

-Psychology Focused Strategies that are Culture & Neuro-diverse, Trauma-informed & Strengths-based
+Psychology Focused Strategies that are Trauma-informed & Strengths-based

 Dr Gill's collaborative approach espouses the inherent principles of attachment, trauma-informed care by creating a safe space to talk about experiences of pain, within a culturally sensitive framework that respects and considers the restraints and supports which have shaped your emotional life, in order to support your sense of autonomy and aid empowerment with an emphasis on choice and control in working towards your goals.